raganwald/raganwald.github.com/_posts/2018-05-20-we-dont-need-no-stinking-recursion.md

 Whether we _should_ implement a recursive algorithm with iteration is, as they say, "an open problem," and the factors going into that decision are so varied that there is no absolute "Always favour recursion" or "Never use recursion" answer.

 However, what we can say with certainty is that knowing _how_ to implement a recursive algorithm with iteration is deeply interesting!
-And as a bonus, this knoweledge is useful when we do encounter one of the situations where we want to convert an algorithm that is normally recursive into an iterative algorithm.
+And as a bonus, this knowledge is useful when we do encounter one of the situations where we want to convert an algorithm that is normally recursive into an iterative algorithm.

 So...
 We're off!